General Texas Racing Information

 Is my horse eligible to be Accredited Texas Bred Breeding Stock?

-The stallion or mare must be permanently domiciled in Texas.
+The stallion must be permanently domiciled in Texas.
 (See ATB Rules)

 How do I Accredit my horse as Breeding Stock?